 The problem is that moving from a feeling-driven to a data-driven measurement of your team’s work alignment with business goals is HARD.
 It asks for tools and metrics put into a context (otherwise, they’re just noise), tied into a story that can help you make confident decisions.

 If you’re interested in upgrading the way you measure developer productivity, let’s dive into how to get the best performance out of your team.
-Later on, if you enjoyed our tips and ideas, you can try Waydev for free.

 While productivity is about a measure of quantity (numbers, output), performance is a process of accomplishing something (goals, outcome).
 We could say productivity is more of a means to an end – performance.